joaomariacordeiro/Huggett-1996/README.md

 |Matplotlib|3.7+|Yes|
 |Pandas|2.0+|Yes|

 **Critical note on Numba and NumPy compatibility.** The `@njit` decorator, which compiles the EGM solver and panel simulation to machine code, requires careful version matching between Numba and NumPy.
 Numba 0.60.0 requires NumPy >= 1.22 and < 2.1.
 Newer versions of NumPy (>= 2.0) are incompatible with Numba 0.60.0 and will produce import errors.
-Additionally, there are reported miscompilation bugs with Numba 0.61.x and NumPy 2.2.x on Windows (see [numba/numba#10126](https://github.com/numba/numba/issues/10126)).
 The tested and recommended combination is:

 ```
 numba==0.60.0